funvill/funvill.github.io/_posts/brain-dump.md

 * [Bubble Blast](https://www.niklasroy.com/bubbleblast/) - Kid friendly, bloon fighting, robot death match.
 [Source](https://hackaday.com/2018/03/17/balloons-and-bubbles-make-for-kid-friendly-robot-deathmatch/)
 * [Donkey Car](http://www.donkeycar.com/) - An opensource DIY self driving platform for small scale cars.
 RC CAR  +  Raspberry Pi + Python (tornado, keras, tensorflow, opencv, ....)

+## ESP8266 and ESP32

+* [ESPEasy](https://www.letscontrolit.com/wiki/index.php/ESPEasy) - The ESP Easy firmware can be used to turn the ESP module into an easy multifunction sensor device for Home Automation solutions like Domoticz.
+Configuration of the ESP Easy is entirely web based, so once you've got the firmware loaded, you don't need any other tool besides a common web browser.